YuriDevTeam/MilkyWay3-Public/README.md

 Also, due to the way this tweak works, the app may be forced to quit due to lack of memory if a large number of apps are windowed.
 This is unlikely to happen in general use, but this is a specification.

+### Troubleshooting

+**Tweak is not working properly**

+We have tested this software many times during its development.

+However, it is still possible for bugs to occur.

+If we receive a bug report similar to the one you are facing, we will address it as soon as possible.

+However, if the bug is specific to your device, most likely due to a tweak conflict or network environment, we will not be able to help you.

+If this is the case, please use iCleaner or similar to disable all tweaks except MilkyWay3 or change your network environment.

 ### Notice

 We collect the UDID and device model, only for activating tweak.